mantis8/IT8951/README.md

 ## Usage

-Add the folder [module](module) to your repository and implement the SPI and GPIO interfaces.
+Add the [module](module) to your repository and implement the SPI and GPIO interfaces.
 An example can be found in the folder [example](example).
 The example uses the following hardware:

 - IT8951 Driver HAT
 - RaspberryPi 4